750 Naval Air Squadron: Royal Navy Observer School (1952-present)

-Current role
+In April 1981, the squadron merged with the Observer School to form a unified entity.
+From April 1986, several Jetstream T.3 aircraft were integrated into the squadron, all of which were subsequently transferred to Heron Flight at RNAS Yeovilton by April 1993.
+In April 1998, 750 Naval Air Squadron took over the responsibilities of Yeovilton Station Flight, which was renamed 750 'Heron Flight'.
+This unit continued to operate the T.3s in a communications capacity as a detachment based at RNAS Yeovilton until its disbandment on 30 September 2008.

+Observers and Weapon Systems Officer training

-Formerly flying the T2 & T3 versions of the BAe Jetstream, 750 NAS is tasked with providing Basic Flying Training for the Fleet Air Arm's observers.
+Formerly flying the T.2 and T.3 versions of the Handley Page Jetstream, 750 Naval Air Squadron is tasked with providing Basic Flying Training for the Fleet Air Arm's observers.
 After undergoing initial training at Britannia Royal Naval College, trainee aircrew officers join for a seven-month period of training in all aspects of airborne navigation, airmanship and other tactical skills.
 This is conducted in classrooms as well as in the air and in a computer-controlled simulator.
 Upon completion of this course they will be ready for advanced flying training and will be streamed for their eventual specialisation.